uhd-urz/elAPI/README.md

 ### `PATCH` requests

-We can update an existing user's email address.
+Update an existing user's email address:

 ```shell
 $ elapi patch users --id <user id> -d '{"email": "new_email@itnerd.de"}'
 ```

 `patch` command allows us to make changes to eLabFTW server settings.
-E.g., we can update the time (in minutes) after which the authentication cookie will expire.
+E.g., you can update the time (in minutes) after which the authentication cookie will expire.

 ```shell
 $ elapi patch config -d '{"cookie_validity_time": 43200}'
 ```

-We can publish an announcement to all the members.
+You can publish an announcement to all the members.

 ```shell
 $ elapi patch config -d '{"announcement": "Notice: Server will be down tomorrow at midnight due to scheduled maintenance."}'